Last updated: March 3, 2011

 Cultural Heritage Corridor

 Designated by Congress in 2006, the Gullah Geechee Cultural Heritage Corridor extends from Wilmington, North Carolina in the north to Jacksonville, Florida in the south.
 It is home to one of America's most unique cultures, a tradition first shaped by captive Africans brought to the southern United States from West Africa and continued in later generations by their descendents.

 Thomas Jefferson called it "The turn of the tide of success."
 The battle of Kings Mountain, fought October 7th, 1780, was an important American victory during the Revolutionary War.
 The battle was the first major patriot victory to occur after the British invasion of Charleston, SC in May 1780.
 The park preserves the site of this important battle.

 National Historic Site

 Ninety Six, SC

-Here settlers struggled against the harsh backcountry to survive.
-Cherokee Indians hunted and fought to keep their land, two towns and a trading post were formed and abandoned to the elements.
-Two Revolutionary War battles that claimed over 100 lives took place at this location.
+Settlers struggled against the harsh backcountry to survive.
+Cherokee Indians hunted and fought to keep their land.
+Two towns and a trading post were formed then abandoned to the elements.
+And two Revolutionary War battles claimed over 100 lives.
+Come discover the 18th century history of South Carolina.

 National Historic Trail